 For the interior detailing you will be doing multiple steps to clean the multiple surfaces.

-Use a small handheld or shop vac to pick up dirt and debris from the floor and seat areas.
-Make sure to remove and vacuum each floor mat.
-If you have cloth seats then use a spot cleaner on them to lift any stains.
+• If you have cloth seats then use a spot cleaner on them to lift any stains.
 For leather, use a simple multi-surface cloth cleaning wipe to clean off any residue on the seat.
-A multi-surface cleaning wipe will pick up any dust on your dashboard, around the radio and along the car door interior.
-Spray the interior glass surfaces with a cleaning spray and wipe them clean.

 Using a Car Service to Detail